 |Click for a full size map.|

-EARLY HISTORY OF THE AMERICAN BOTTOM FROM 1700 to the 1830s
+EARLY HISTORY OF THE AMERICAN BOTTOM FROM 1700 TO THE 1830s

 Human settlement of the American Bottom region goes back to ancient Native Americans and their settlement in Cahokia.
 Europeans beginning with the Spaniard, Hernando de Soto first traveled through the region in the sixteenth century.
 This European contact was transitory and it was not until the seventeenth century that the French explored the region with the intention of settlement.

 French Cahokia, founded in 1699, was not the first French outpost, but it was the earliest settlement that survived more than a few years.
-Kaskaskia was the next place French settlers built, and it was followed by a series of east bank towns at Prairie du Pont, Fort Vincennes and Fort Chartres on the Wabash River.
+Kaskaskia was the next place French settlers built, and it was followed by a series of east bank towns at Prairie du Pont, Fort Vincennes and Fort de Chartres on the Mississippi River.
 Settlements by the French on the west bank of the Mississippi included New Madrid (then known as Ainse de la Graise or "Greasy Bend") and St. Genevieve.
 These were followed by St. Louis, St. Charles, Carondelet in 1767, St. Ferdinand (now Florissant) and Portage des Sioux.
 Settlement increased after the late eighteenth century and the end of the American Revolution.

 |On the Illinois side of the Mississippi River.|